imaddy123/imaddy123/README.md

 - 👋 Hi, I’m @imaddy123
-- 👀 I’m interested in Science
+- 👀 I’m interested in the application of programming in science
 - 🌱 I’m currently learning Biochemistry and Genetics
-- 💞️ I’m looking to collaborate on Scientific or research projects
+- 💞️ I’m looking to collaborate on scientific or research projects
 - 📫 You can contact me via email or social media
+-  I speak Russian , English and Estonian

 <!---
 imaddy123/imaddy123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.